Priscillanne/ToDoList_App/README.md

 For example,
 * The ability to input custom status names (instead of hardcoding “done”) makes the system more realistic and adaptable.
 * All user inputs are validated with appropriate error messages to improve the overall robustness of the system.

+Limitations
+This iteration sets a solid foundation for future development, although the application functions effectively in its current form,
+* It lacks persistence data storage when all tasks are lost when the program exits.
+This will be addressed in the next iteration.